The Media Market

 Experts contacted by the MOM team expressed concerns regarding unfair distribution.
 These concerns, if they are only concerns, can only be eliminated if official institutions or media outlets share information regarding advertisement distributions.

-According to Advertisers' Association, media investments increased 9 per cent in 2015, compared to the previous year, reaching USD 1.8 million.
-In 2015 television sector held the highest share of advertising revenues by 50,51%.
-Online advertising represented the fastest growing sector and held the second largest share by 22,9% with a 25,4% growth.
+Online advertising represented the fastest growing sector and held the second largest share by 28,9% with a 14,8% growth.
 However, this increase in digital media sales does not necessarily affect "news portals" only, except for the websites of a couple of popular newspapers, but mainly goes to freemail-providers and other portals.
-Insofar, with 15,4% of all media advertising, print media can still be considered the second largest share after television.

 Newspaper is the most popular media after TV.
-According to data made public by Advertisers' Association, in the first six months of 2016, the sector grew by 14 per cent and newspapers have 14.75 per cent share of advertising, coming second after TVs which got 53.2 per cent of advertising.
+According to data made public by Advertisers' Association, the sector declined by 19 percent in 2018 so newspapers only got 9,5 percent share of advertising.

-Estimates of the first six months of 2016 show that Hurriyet, Sabah and Posta are expected to get the top three largest shares.
+The estimates of 2018 show that Hürriyet, Sabah, and Posta are expected to get the top three largest shares.

 Regulations on shareholding